corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/developing/api/api-application.md

 ### `persistence`

-The `persistence` package provides services for performing persistence operations, mainly reading and writing data to and from the database.
+The `persistence` package provides services for performing persistence operations; mainly reading and writing data to and from the database.
 The `PersistenceService` is the main service for providing this functionality.

 ### `serialization`